Dogmans/stock-pipeline/docs/screener_methods/combined.md

 ## Limitations

-- Requires stocks to appear in at least 2 screeners for more reliable rankings
 - Different screeners may have very different total result counts, affecting rank comparisons
-- No weighting of screeners (each screener has equal importance)
+- Simple weighting system that slightly favors stocks appearing in multiple screeners
-- May miss stocks that excel extremely in just one category
+- May undervalue stocks that excel extremely in just one category
+- Rankings are relative rather than absolute (e.g., #1 in one screener may be more impressive than #1 in another)